Reading time: 15min

 „It’s not the will to win that counts – everyone has that.
 What matters is the will to prepare to win“ – Paul Bryant, six-time American Football Coach

 This article is on How to plan and execute effectively.
-Have you made the following experience: the more commitments or goals you have, the more you feel like you’re going nowhere?
+Have you made this experience: the more commitments or goals you have, the more you feel like you’re going nowhere?
 You have to reorganize or nothing works anymore?
-How would feel if somebody says you should claim back time?

-In this post, you learn how you achieve the things you planned and not let the commitments “own you”.
-The annoying housework, this scientific work, this important call, or finally your tax return – if we finish things, we can enjoy time with friends or family earlier and – more importantly: for sure and without a bad conscience.
+In this post, you discover how to plan achieving the things you want – not letting commitments “own you”.
+The annoying housework, this scientific work, this important call, your tax return.
+If we finish stuff, we enjoy more time with loved one’s.
+With certainty and without bad conscience.

-Use effective planning and disciplined execution.
-This is one of the best ways you can be a proactive controller of what happens in your life.
-Achievement plans can be a game-changer in this respect.
+To do so, use effective planning and disciplined execution strategies.
+This is one of the best ways you’ll be the proactive controller of what happens in your life.
+Achievement plans are a game-changer in this respect.
 I don’t like to call them to-do lists as they are more than that.
-This blog shows you an achievement plan system, easy-to-apply and backed by the art and science of planning, prioritizing, and how to stick to it.
+This blog shows how my achievement plan system works, how you can apply it easily.
+I also show you how to stick to the plan once you’ve begun.

-The goal is that you get more things done in a shorter time, do not forget stuff and do not worry about procrastination (which is when you postpone things again and again…) – ultimately: reach your goals earlier!
+I will show you how to get more things done in a shorter amount of time.
+On top, you’ll get the tools not to forget stuff and to not have to worry about procrastination.
+Procrastination is when you postpone things.
+Let’s go from reactive to proactive-mode and reach your goals earlier!
+Learn How to plan and execute effectively!

-It’s a natural method for organizing your daily life, designed to help your mindset of finishing more and achieving more in less time.
+Let this natural method train your mind to finish more and achieve more in less time.
 After field-testing it for many years, I can confidently say: it works unbelievably well!
+Spoiler alarm: it uses ideas from Lean management, neuroscience , Steven Covey and brainstorming techniques.

 I. Simplification is King: Organize in Simple and Feasible Ways

-I distilled an approach for you that I have used for many years and that fulfills the criteria of simple application, but still combines the best knowledge from the worlds of neuroscience and psychology.
+The approach combines the best knowledge from the worlds of neuroscience and psychology.

 II.
 Effective Planning & Execution: a Proven Strategy for Daily Life

-First note, that I use a different achievement plan privately than at daily work – the reason is that the requirements at daily work are different when you cannot set and define your own goals, because somebody else (your boss, the company) does this for you.
+First note, that I use a different achievement plan privately than at daily work.
+The reason is that the requirements at daily work are different.
+You cannot set and define own goals, because somebody else (your boss, the company) does this for you.
 Therefore, most job achievement plans are more of a breakdown of tasks or work buckets.
-At the end of this chapter I will briefly walk you through these job achievement plan as well.
+At the end, however, I will give you a little bonus of a job achievement plan too.

-The idea is, that yearly and monthly achievement plans cover a too long period to stay motivated in execution mode (including reviews and adaptations).
-And daily achievement plans are too short of a period as the effort to always write new daily plans is too high for most of us, practically speaking.
+Yearly and monthly achievement plans cover a too long period to stay motivated in execution mode (including reviews and adaptations).
+Daily achievement plans on the other side are too short of a period.
+This is because the effort to always write new daily plans is too high for most of us.

 Weekly achievement plans in contrast are concrete enough and the effort is manageable.

-But I have 2 more lists, that help me fill my regular weekly achievement plan:
+But the achievement plan is not the only part.
+I have 2 more lists, that help me fill my regular weekly achievement plan:

 1. The first is my digital Trello board.
-Currently, I also test the tool “Asana“.
 It doesn’t matter which digital tool you use or whether it’s handwritten or digital.
 The only thing that matters is that you use it wisely.
-I use it to be able to quickly note new smaller tasks (remember from the blog post Maximize Your Time: Transformative Principles for Greater Returns: these are “sand” activities that can easily and quickly be done, but have to be done.
+I use it to to quickly note smaller tasks.
+Remember from the blog post Maximize Your Time: Transformative Principles for Greater Returns: these are the “sand” tasks.
+They can be done easily and quickly, but have to be done.
 I also use it to “park” ideas in a “pipeline”.

 In Trello you can create typical Kanban boards.
 A simple Kanban Board has three lists named “To Do”, “WIP” (Work in Progress), “Done”.
-So, explicitely my lists are called “Pre-Pipeline”, “Pipeline”, “Next”, “Today” and “Done”.
+So, explicitly my lists are called

 The pipeline lists only differ by long term and medium term goals.
-In the list “Next”, I park activities that will become goals on my achievement plan in one of the next weeks.
+In “Next”, I put activities that can become goals on my achievement plan or sand goals for the next days.
 The “Today” list is filled with spontaneous small “sand” goals like doing the shopping, some household activities etc. – typical “to-do list” items.

-You do not need the Pipelines and “Next” lists, this might seem a bit too complicated in the beginning (for me it grew like this as it made sense for me) – the only Trello list I recommend is one for spontaneous small sand activities in order to be flexible enough to fill in small things that might be important and might need to be preferred.
+You do not need the Pipelines and “Next” lists, this can be too complicated in the beginning.
+For me, it grew like this as it made sense for me.
+The Trello list I recommend nevertheless is the one for spontaneous small sand activities.
+This is to be flexible enough to fill in small things that are important and need to be preferred.

-I find this very useful as sometimes ideas of what I have or want to do just pop into my head and I want to capture them directly and since I have my mobile phone quicker in my hands than the handwritten achievement plan I capture them in Trello not to forget them.
-You do not always need paper and pencil with digital tools, so it’s helpful when speed is necessary.
+Sometimes ideas just pop into my head and I want to capture them directly.
+Since I have my mobile phone quicker at hand than the handwritten achievement plan I capture them in Trello first.
+This is not to forget them and having a natural flow of ideas or goals later.
+You do not want paper and pencil all the time, so digital tools are helpful when speed is necessary.
+If your project is to be planned, your pipeline goals can flow onto the achievement plan.

-2. The second is a yearly list of goals.
-Twice a year during vacation I screen that yearly list and cross things I achieved and put new activities in my digital Trello Pipeline.
+2. The second additional list is a yearly list of goals.
+Twice a year during vacation I screen that yearly list and cross things I achieved.
+Additionally I might create a new list of yearly goals and these new goals in my digital Trello “Pipeline”.

 PDCA: Plan, Do, Check, Act